simonEllershaw/latent_variable_OOD/README.md

 If a GPU is not available the model weights for the transformer used for the in the report are available on [Google Drive](https://drive.google.com/file/d/1zO8r-P6CERgfr2f3eyawuhatArsuihU8/view?usp=sharing)

 ## Future Improvements
-This repo is a proof concept and so corners have been cut on some implementation.
-Below is a non-exhaustive list of implementation details that could/should be improved in the future
+This repo is a proof concept and so corners have been cut on some implementation details.
+Below is a non-exhaustive list of to dos:
-- get_prob_pdf_has_greater_equal method is naively implemented and so v slow
+- get_prob_pdf_has_greater_equal method is naively implemented and so v slow (but not actually required for method just visualisations)
 - Transformer training and OOD detection should be seperated out
 - Modularise simplex OOD dectection so easily extensible into any model framework (if it has linear last layer)